iRobot (NASDAQ:IRBT) Issues Earnings Results

-iRobot (NASDAQ:IRBT) released its earnings results on Tuesday.
-The industrial products company reported $1.06 EPS for the quarter, topping analysts’ consensus estimates of $0.29 by $0.77, MarketWatch Earnings reports.
-The firm had revenue of $279.88 million for the quarter, compared to analysts’ expectations of $264.48 million. iRobot had a return on equity of 9.74% and a net margin of 8.08%.
+iRobot (NASDAQ:IRBT) released its quarterly earnings results on Tuesday.
+The industrial products company reported $1.06 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.29 by $0.77, MarketWatch Earnings reports.
+The business had revenue of $279.88 million during the quarter, compared to the consensus estimate of $264.48 million. iRobot had a return on equity of 9.55% and a net margin of 8.08%.

-A number of analysts have weighed in on IRBT shares.
-BidaskClub upgraded shares of iRobot from a “buy” rating to a “strong-buy” rating in a research note on Thursday, May 21st.
-Piper Sandler boosted their price target on iRobot from $50.00 to $75.00 and gave the stock a “neutral” rating in a research note on Tuesday, June 16th.
-JPMorgan Chase & Co. raised iRobot from an “underweight” rating to a “neutral” rating and boosted their target price for the stock from $45.00 to $65.00 in a research report on Tuesday, May 26th.
-Zacks Investment Research upgraded shares of iRobot from a “hold” rating to a “buy” rating and set a $68.00 price target for the company in a research note on Monday, May 11th.
-Finally, Northland Securities increased their price objective on shares of iRobot from $80.00 to $90.00 and gave the company an “outperform” rating in a research report on Tuesday, June 16th.
-One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating, five have assigned a buy rating and one has assigned a strong buy rating to the company.
-The stock has an average rating of “Hold” and a consensus price target of $74.90.
+A number of equities analysts have issued reports on the company.
+Bank of America downgraded iRobot from a “neutral” rating to an “underperform” rating and set a $77.00 price target for the company. in a research note on Friday, June 26th.
+JPMorgan Chase & Co. upgraded iRobot from an “underweight” rating to a “neutral” rating and boosted their target price for the stock from $45.00 to $65.00 in a research note on Tuesday, May 26th.
+Colliers Secur. downgraded iRobot from a “buy” rating to a “neutral” rating in a research note on Thursday.
+Piper Sandler boosted their target price on iRobot from $50.00 to $75.00 and gave the stock a “neutral” rating in a research note on Tuesday, June 16th.
+Finally, Needham & Company LLC began coverage on iRobot in a research note on Wednesday, April 29th.
+They issued a “hold” rating on the stock.
+One research analyst has rated the stock with a sell rating, nine have issued a hold rating and six have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $74.90.

 iRobot Corporation designs, builds, and sells robots for the consumer market worldwide.
 It offers Roomba floor vacuuming robots; Braava family of automatic floor mopping robots; and Mirra Pool Cleaning Robot to clean residential pools and removes debris as small as two microns from pool floors, walls, and stairs.